mauriciosoares/core.js/README.md

 });
 ```

-Using the method `use` from `sandbox`, it gives you access to all extensions from Core, without talking directly to it.

-You might think: _"Why do that? it's only increasing the code"_.
-But since we are talking about consistency, and maybe a code that will be updated by other programmers, this is a way we can keep things standardized, and again, conpectually a module should not talk to anything else but the `sandbox`.
+A module should not talk to other modules directly anything else but the `sandbox`.

 ### Last thoughts